-- All UHF frequencies must be cleared for use BEFORE shipment. - Call the CDO for assignments for camp, logistics, and link network. - When placing the order do not specify the manufacture using the sub-kit numbers. - Refer to the frequency charts and diagrams provided in each kit for additional information. - NIRSC recommends that users limit the number of scanned channels to no more than three (3) an to use the HIGH POWER TX mode sparingly.
+- All UHF frequencies must be cleared for use BEFORE shipment. - All UHF frequencies will come pre-programmed with a RX/TX tone of 110.9 - Call the CDO for assignments for camp, logistics, and link network. - When placing the order do not specify the manufacture using the sub-kit numbers. - Refer to the frequency charts and diagrams provided in each kit for additional information. - NIRSC recommends that users limit the number of scanned channels to no more than three (3) and to use the HIGH POWER TX mode sparingly.
 These options increase the load on the batteries and will rapidly reduce battery life. - A cloning cable is provided in each UHF radio kit.
 Please return the cloning cable with each kit.